V0rt3x667/VictorPi/README.md

 |___/_/\___/\__/\____/_/  /_/   /_/\___/
 ````````````````````````````````````````

-A set of scripts to emulate a RaspberryPi using Arch Linux ARM, Docker and Qemu.
-The script can also generate sdcard images that can be deployed on real hardware and used as virtual storage for QEMU.
+A set of scripts to emulate a Raspberry Pi using Arch Linux ARM, Alpine Linux, Docker and QEMU.
+The script can also generate .img files that can be deployed on real hardware and/or used as virtual storage in QEMU.